ax-sh/ax-sh/README.md

 - Interested in making things that people want, need, or require

 <!--
-self taught
+self-taught
 **ax-sh/ax-sh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-I've got experience with frameworks like React, TailwindCSS, Flask and few others that I enjoy.
+I've got experience with frameworks like React, TailwindCSS, Flask, and a few others that I enjoy.
 Here are some ideas to get you started:
-I like to work on interesting projects and solve problems people are facing, and have also created a few other projects on my github.
+I like to work on interesting projects and solve problems people are facing and I have also created a few other projects on my GitHub.
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...